Spend a moment asking yourself, “What is the world’s worst problem?”

 To see how treating age-related diseases could work in practice, he takes the example of Alzheimer’s disease.
 “A person with Alzheimer’s by definition, has senile plaque, neuron tangles, and nerve cells that die without being replaced.
 The SENS approach is divide and conquer by addressing each of these separately.”

 Since others outside of SENS are working on two of these problems, plaque removal and repairing nerve loss, SENS researchers are focusing on getting rid of tangles.
 “We’re making progress.
 Right now we think that the work we’re doing in cardiovascular disease and macular degeneration may lead to an effective way of getting rid of tangles.”
-Curing Alzheimer’s isn’t going to happen tomorrow, but the researchers at SENS and those outside of SENS with whom they’re working, are making a cure at least thinkable.

 Funding Aging Research

 An example of this is the SENS work on cardiovascular disease.
-“Industry has statins that delay the progression of atherosclerosis, but part of how they work is, they lower levels of the kind of cholesterol that’s good for us, and this means undesirable side effects.
+“Industry has statins that delay the progression of atherosclerosis, but part of how they work is, they lower levels of the kind of cholesterol that’s good for us, and this means undesirable side-effects.
 Our approach is to deal with the real problem by going after only the kinds of cholesterol that are the originators of atherosclerosis.”

 People no longer refer to Aubrey de Grey as a “maverick” or “heretic.”
-“These days, I’m more often called ‘controversial,’” he says, sounding pleased with this new characterization.
+“These days, I’m more often called ‘controversial,’” he notes approvingly.
+“Controversial,” after all, can be translated as, “might be right.”